rahulvenugopal/haveyoumetrahul/public/gallery/index.md

-# A picture is worth thousand words
+# A picture is worth a thousand words